Logics-Parsing-Omni Technical Report: Evaluation

 \subsubsection{Video}

-\paragraph{Natural Videos.} We construct the Natural Video module of OmniParsingBench, which includes over 1,100 samples covering perception and cognition (sourced from the Worldsense dataset and newly curated YouTube multi-turn QA) as well as 725 strictly controlled single-motion scenes (330 L1 and 395 L2).
+\paragraph{Natural Videos.} We construct the Natural Video module of OmniParsingBench, which includes 601 samples covering perception and cognition (sourced from the Worldsense dataset and newly curated YouTube multi-turn QA) as well as 520 strictly controlled single-motion scenes, all of which have been meticulously annotated by humans.
 The comprehensive evaluation results are summarized in Table~\ref{tab:logics_natural_videos_combined}.
 The exact calculation rules are detailed in Appendix~\ref{sec:appendix_videos}.
 We evaluate these scenarios across two core dimensions:

 \begin{itemize}[topsep=4pt, partopsep=0pt, itemsep=4pt, parsep=0pt, leftmargin=*] \item \textbf{Perception:} This dimension evaluates the model's accuracy in capturing low-level audio-visual details and recognizing technical terminology.
 The evaluation covers three core aspects: \begin{itemize}[topsep=2pt, partopsep=0pt, itemsep=2pt, parsep=0pt, leftmargin=*] \item \textit{Audio-centric parsing:} Assesses identity recognition and speech-to-text accuracy (ASR WER). \item \textit{Temporal Grounding:} Evaluates the precision of audio-visual temporal localization and ordered video event detection, which requires the model to accurately identify events while maintaining their correct chronological sequence. \item \textit{Camera Motion Analysis:} Measures the classification accuracy of professional camera terminology (L1/L2 motions) and their joint prediction performance. \end{itemize}